apache/sedona/docs/tutorial/raster.md

     Sedona uses 1-based indexing for all raster functions except [map algebra function](../../api/sql/Raster-map-algebra), which uses 0-based indexing.

 !!!note
-    Sedona by default enforces geographic coordinates to be in longitude/latitude order.
+    Since v`1.5.0`, Sedona assumes geographic coordinates to be in longitude/latitude order.
+If your data is lat/lon order, please use `ST_FlipCoordinates` to swap X and Y.

 Starting from `v1.1.0`, Sedona SQL supports raster data sources and raster operators in DataFrame and SQL.
 Raster support is available in all Sedona language bindings including ==Scala, Java, Python, and R==.